intel/llvm/sycl/doc/Assert.md

 ```

 These two files are compiled into a single binary application.
 There are four
-states of definedness of `NDEBUG` macro available:
+states of definition of `NDEBUG` macro available:

 | # | `impl.cpp` | `main.cpp` |
 | - | ---------- | ---------- |